danieldupriest/corgi/README.md

 # CORGI
-Community ORganizer for Grassroots Initiatives
+Community Oganizer for Realizing Grassroots Initiatives

 CORGI is a web application for organizing and managing community initiatives.
 Planned features include: